Stat Trek

 • Sample size is greater than 40, without outliers.

 The central limit theorem predicts that the sampling distribution will be approximately normally distributed when the sample size is sufficiently large.
-And when the sample size is large, the t distribution is almost identical to the normal distribution.

 Standard Deviation of the Sampling Distribution